Countly/countly-sdk-documentation/flutter/current.md

 <h1>Crash reporting</h1>
 <p>
-  This feature allows the Countly SDK to record crash reports of either encountered issues of exceptions which cause your application to crash.
+  This feature allows the Countly SDK to record crash reports of either encountered issues or exceptions which cause your application to crash.
 Those reports will be sent to your Countly server for further inspection.
 </p>
 <p>